 Children's magnetic resonance imaging (MRI) uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the inside of your child's body.
 MRI may be used to help diagnose or monitor treatment for a variety of conditions within the brain, chest, abdomen, pelvis and extremities.

 Tell your doctor about your child's health problems, medications, recent surgeries and allergies.
 The magnetic field is not harmful, but it may cause some medical devices to malfunction.
 Most orthopedic implants pose no risk, but you should always tell the technologist if your child has any implanted medical or electronic devices.
 Inform your doctor and the technologist prior to the exam if your child has a known allergy to contrast material.
 Your child should wear loose, comfortable clothing and may be asked to wear a gown.
 You may be instructed to withhold food or drink beforehand, especially if anesthesia is to be used.
-In general, children who have recently been ill will not be sedated or anesthetized.
+In general, children who have recently been ill will not be given anesthesia.
 If this is the case, or if you suspect your child may be getting sick, talk to your physician about rescheduling the exam.

 - What is Children's (Pediatric) MRI?

 - What are some common uses of the procedure?

 - How should I prepare my child for the MRI?

 - What does the MRI equipment look like?